jax-ml/jax/docs/new_docs/101/transformations.md

 The heart of JAX is a set of *function transformations*: higher-order functions that take a numerical function you've written and return a new function that computes something related.
-The two you'll use constantly are:
+The two most common are:

-- {func}`jax.grad`, which transforms a function into one that computes its gradient — automatic differentiation.
+- {func}`jax.grad`, which transforms a function into one that computes its gradient via automatic differentiation;
-- {func}`jax.vmap`, which transforms a function written for single examples into one that operates over batches — automatic vectorization.
+- {func}`jax.vmap`, which transforms a function written for single examples into one that operates efficiently over batches via automatic vectorization.

-There's a third famous transformation, {func}`jax.jit`, which compiles a function to make it run fast.
-Since `jax.jit` changes only performance and not what a function computes, we defer it to the performance and scaling docs (see {ref}`jax-201-jit`) — but everything on this page applies to it too.
+There's a third canonical transformation, {func}`jax.jit`, which compiles a function to make it run fast.
+Since `jax.jit` changes only performance and not what a function computes, we defer it to the performance and scaling docs (see {ref}`jax-201-jit`), but everything on this page applies to it too.

 Transformations compose: you can differentiate a vectorized function, vectorize a derivative, and compile any of it.
-This page introduces `grad` and `vmap`, then explains the tracing mechanism that makes all transformations work, along with the main rule it imposes on your code: **write pure functions**.
+This page introduces `grad` and `vmap`, then explains the tracing mechanism that makes all transformations work.

 ## Automatic differentiation with `jax.grad`